dgmdan/DuJour/README.md

  "It's the soup of the day."

-DuJour is a Web app designed to collect lunch orders around the office.
+DuJour is a Django web app designed to collect lunch orders around the office.

+We're in early development so functionality is minimal for now.

 ## Tech Stack
-Django (1.8)
+* Django (1.8.4)
-Python (3.4)
+* Python (3.4.2)
-nginx
+* nginx
-sqlite3
+* sqlite3

 ## Documentation